hideonbase/cs326-01-dynamicprogram/docs/milestone1.md

 ### Important Data
 * The Sign in and Sign up that store users infomation and data.
 * The chat section for user to communicate in real time.
+* The four web pages content, including the specific floor plan of each apartment.
+If the user click the apartment picture, it will jump into another page for the     specific details of the apartment.
+For example, floor plan, rent price, deposit, pet policy, location and contact information.
 ---

 # User interface